Profit Fix #8: Are Your Profits Getting Gobbled Up By Multiple Truck Rolls?

 The billing staff was notified that there would be at least two truck rolls on this invoice but one of them should be waived and credited to the client.

 Then keep reading to find out all the ways we’re helping our Field Service partners reduce the number of multiple truck rolls and keep more profits in the bank every month.

-I recently spoke to a Field Service executive who blew my mind with some statistics.
+I recently spoke to an executive who blew my mind with some statistics.

 He said that for every one percent of multiple truck rolls, it cost him $23,000 a year.

 First and as a side note, it was impressive how well he knew his numbers and had his figures down to the dollar.

 Which means that if you have 50, 100, or 200+ techs all working at full capacity, every one percent of multiple truck rolls could be costing you SIX figures every year.
 And that’s just ONE percent of multiple truck rolls!